microsoft/cppgraphqlgen/doc/migration.md

 - You can declare your own inheritance heirarchy without any constraints inherited from `service::Object`, such as already inheriting from `std::enable_shared_from_this<service::Object>` and defininig `shared_from_this()` for that type.
 - You can add your own common implementation for the interface methods you want, e.g. `NodeTypeImpl::getId`.
 - Best of all, you no longer need to match an exact method signature to override the `object::NodeType*` accessors.
-For example, `NodeTypeImpl::getId` uses a more efficient return type, does not require a `service::FieldParams` argument (which is likely ignored anyway), and it can be `const` and `noexcept`.
+For example, `NodeTypeImpl::getId` uses a more efficient return type, does not require a `service::FieldParams` argument (which is likely ignored anyway), and it can be non-`const` or `noexcept` if you like.
 All of that together means you can use it as an internal accessor from any of these types as well as the field getter implementation.

 The type erased implementation gives you a lot more control over your class hierarchy and makes it easier to use outside of the GraphQL service.